[rohd pik-uhl] noun, verb

 I started building websites in 1996.
 By 2003, one of the websites I built was getting so much traffic, I was able to earn advertising revenue to quit my software job and support myself, my first wife, and our home.
 I’ve been working for myself ever since.

-But once her daughter grew up and moved out, Sash found herself looking for the next thing.
-And that next thing was resolving all of the unresolved shit still festering from her youth.
+Once her daughter grew up and moved out, Sash found herself looking for the next thing.
+And that next thing was looking back at her pre-motherhood years and resolving all the shit she left on the shelf still festering from her youth.

 During that time, she was working for a magazine, and then later did sales and marketing for an online publication.